NiryoRobotics/niryo_one_industrial_demonstrators/README.md

-Each file is available in english or in french
+Each file is available in English or in French